www-splitcells-net/net.splitcells.network.bom.base/README.md

 If this tradeoff is looked at differently in the future, it is encouraged to execute the split.
 Note, that update commits can be removed from this repo, without breaking the history.

+This changed as of 2025-01-12, as it was found out, that the split was not as costly as previously thought.
+Therefore, there are now the projects `net.splitcells.network.bom.base` and `net.splitcells.network.bom` (=log project).